Fair Division of Mixed Divisible and Indivisible Goods: EFM Allocation in Special Case

-In this section, we show two special cases where an \EFhalf allocation can be computed in polynomial time without using the perfect allocation oracle.
-One is the 2-agent case while the other deals with the $n$-agent case but each agent has a structural density function for the cake.
+In this section, we show two special cases where an EFM allocation can be computed in polynomial time without using the perfect allocation oracle.
+One is the 2-agent case with general valuations while the other deals with the $n$-agent case but each agent has a structured density function for the cake.